caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 -
 Question 16:
-This depends on query size and various scoring parameters but it is slow comparatively to potentially running the BLAST+ binaries (with the various databases downloaded) on a dedicated server
+Yes, but this depends on query size and various scoring parameters but it is very slow compared to potentially running the BLAST+ binaries (with the various databases downloaded) on a dedicated server

 -